Isfahan: International relations

 The Chinese have expressed readiness to be the first country that opens a consulate in a diplomatic zone in the central city.

+Isfahan allows Afghan nationals to reside in the city.
+In 2019, prior to a census, it was predicted there would be 250,000 undocumented Afghanis.

+There are plans to create a diplomatic district next to the Imam Khamenei international convention center where foreign countries would locate their consulates.

 The building housing the General Consulate of the Russian Federation in Isfahan is a registered cultural heritage site.

-The residence of Afghan nationals is allowed in Isfahan city.